JKindonNtx/solutions-euc/documentation/RA-2137-Citrix Virtual Apps and Desktops - Windows Servers on NC2 AWS/RA-2137/ra-2137-05-virtual-apps-desktops-nutanix.md

 : A simplified and intuitive approach to managing large clusters, including a converged GUI that serves as a central point for servers and storage, alert notifications, and the bonjour mechanism that automatically detects new nodes in the cluster.
 As a result, you can spend time enhancing your environment rather than maintaining it.

-High-density architecture

-: Nutanix uses an advanced server architecture that, using the NX-3000 series as an example, can house eight Intel CPUs (up to 160 cores) and up to 6 TB of memory in a single 2RU appliance.
-Coupled with data archiving and compression, Nutanix can make the desktop hardware footprint five times smaller.

 Time-sliced clusters

 : Like public cloud environments, Nutanix can provide a truly converged cloud infrastructure, allowing you to run your server and desktop virtualization on a single cloud.
 Get the efficiency and savings you require with a converged cloud on a truly unified architecture.

 ## Virtual Apps and Desktops on NC2 with AWS
-The following figures show the main architectural components of the Citrix Virtual Apps and Desktops on Nutanix solution and the communication path between services along with the overall architecture of running Nutanix Cloud Clusters on AWS.
+The following figures show the main architectural components of the Citrix Virtual Apps and Desktops on Nutanix solution and the communication path between services along with the high level architecture of running Nutanix Cloud Clusters on AWS.

 ![Overview of CVAD](../images/RA-2137_Citrix_Virtual_Apps_and_Desktops_Windows_Servers_on_NC2_AWS_image02.png "Overview of CVAD")